My Original Bike

 This is the very first disc, which I have now put (a copy) back on, 8 quid,that was a weeks wage!

-These are two very early Polaroid's taken at home around 1975 - 1976, sorry about the quality!
-This is the original colour scheme ...Halibut blue! she was still 250cc at this time, the backrest was a permanent feature in those days and still lives in the garage.
+These are two very early Polaroid's taken at home around 1975 - 1976, This is the original colour scheme ...Halibut blue! she was still 250cc at this time, the backrest was a permanent feature and still lives my the garage.

-France 1978, Have I got enough kit?
-The picture was taken somewhere in the Loire Valley, still 250cc and Blue at this time, the cord behind the helmet was connected to a cassette player in my pocket! after meeting up with a couple from Birmingham and Stuart from London the journey continued into Andorra and Spain, leaving them in Lloret de mar several days later, I carried on along the french riviera to St Tropez and St Maxime for a few days before the long slog home on the RN roads (very few Autoroutes in those days).
+In 1978, I met Tom & Vicky from Birmingham on an RD and Stuart from London on a Honda near Souillac and we travelled together into Andorra and Spain, parting at Lloret de mar, I toured the french riviera to St Tropez and St Maxime for a few days before the long slog home on the RN roads (very few Autoroutes in those days).

 I did a similar run in '79 and '80 complete with girlfriend, Adding Italy and Switzerland in the '80 ride.
-I later splashed out on a full fairing, this also still lives in the garage, it made touring a lot more comfortable, but suffered a crack when the bike keeled over (just look above) on the side stand one day in Andorra due to being top heavy, the usual headlamp mounting and indicator earth washer also suffered at the same time.
-The very same (bad) day, some ba_*_d nicked all the plug caps!
+I later splashed out on a full fairing, this also still lives in the garage, it made touring a lot more comfortable.

 Each trip added about 3000 miles in a fortnight.
 We needed a holiday to recover from the holiday!
 By 1980 the clock was up to 37000, in the last 20 years its only gone up another 10,000.